nerdsupremacist/AssociatedTypeRequirementsKit/README.md

 Contributions are welcome and encouraged!

 ## License
-GraphZahl is available under the MIT license.
+AssociatedTypeRequirementsKit is available under the MIT license.
 See the LICENSE file for more info.

-This project is being done under the supervision of the Chair for Applied Software Enginnering at the Technical University of Munich.
-The chair has everlasting rights to use and maintain this tool.